veggiespam/ImageLocationScanner/README.md

 Image Location and Privacy Scanner also can be built locally and installed via File &rarr; "Load Add-On File".

-🚨 **IMPORTANT** 🚨 By default, ZAP hides images in the history, but ILS will still scan these images for findings.
+🚨 **IMPORTANT** 🚨 By default, ZAP hides images in the history, but ILS still scans these images for findings.
 If an alert is triggered, then the image and its alerts will appear in the Alerts tab but not in the History tab.
 To show images in the history, both with alerts and without, click Tools &rarr; Options &rarr; Display &rarr; "Process images in the HTTP requests/responses".
 If you have image processing completely disabled in ZAP's Options &rarr; Network &rarr; Global Exclusions &rarr; "Extension - Image" feature (née Global Exclude URL), then ILS will be unable to see the images and report on privacy issues - thus disuse this feature with images so ILS can function.

 # <a name="faq"> FAQ
 * When I use Burp or ZAP, no issues are displayed